-Mortality Assumption Pre-retirement Mortality: For general employees not covered under Act 127,

-RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2019 from 2006 base year, and projected forward using MP-2019 on generational basis.
-For members covered under Act No. 127, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for male and females adjusted to reflect Mortality Improvement Scale MP-2019 from the 2006 base year and projected forward using MP-2019 on generational basis.
+Mortality Assumption Pre-retirement Mortality: For general employees not covered under Act 127, PubG-2010 Employee Mortality Rates, adjusted 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
+For members covered under Act No. 127, PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2020 on generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.